JakubKubista/jakubkubista/README.md

 ### Hi folks 👋

-- :shipit: I'm currently working for PwC as a business developer during the day and as a software consultant during the night
+:shipit: Business developer at PwC during the day and a software consultant during the night/weekends

-- 💬 Ask me for functional architecture, FE (JS - React, Vue, Angular, Node) or project planning/budgeting consultations
+💬 Ask me for functional architecture, FE/BE (mainly JS - React, Vue, Angular, Node) or project planning/budgeting consultations

-- :point_right: See more at http://jakubkubista.com/
+:point_right: See more at http://jakubkubista.com/

 <!--
 **JakubKubista/jakubkubista** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.